zhu-xlab/So2Sat-BuildingType/README.md

 ![balancing algorithm pseudo code](figures/balancing_algorithm.png)

-Figure \ref{fig:balancing_dataset} depicts the distribution of the labeled buildings before and after balancing, where the balancing algorithm down-sample the *residential* and *commercial* classes to meet the number of buildings in the *other* class.
+The two figures below depict the distribution of the labeled buildings before (left) and after (right) balancing, where the balancing algorithm down-sample the *residential* and *commercial* classes to meet the number of buildings in the *other* class.

 ![Class-wise distribution of labeled buildings, (a) before balancing and (b) after balancing](figures/class_dist_for_buildings.png)
 ![Class-wise distribution of labeled buildings, (a) before balancing and (b) after balancing](figures/class_dist_for_buildings_balanced.png)

-Figure \ref{fig:same_dist_dataset} shows that Algorithm *1* mostly (except for 1 or 2 cities) preserves the city-wise distribution of buildings for each class.
-For example, assume the *commercial* class, if city1 has more buildings than city2 before balancing, it would keep that after balancing.
-What is changed is that the numeric gaps between the less and over represented cities become smaller.

 ### Download